nullpo-head/xv6-mips/README.md

+# Xv6-mips

 This is MIPS port of Xv6, educational reimplementation of UNIX v6.
 Visit https://pdos.csail.mit.edu/6.828/2012/xv6.html for official information of Xv6.

 This is written for MIPS R4000 and runs on qemu MIPS arch now.
+It is still in progress and unstable.

 ## Building and Running